SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/Indexing_Database.md

 - To install **OpenSearch**, first [install an OpenSearch database](xref:Installing_OpenSearch_database) (ideally on a separate Linux server), and then [connect your DMS to the OpenSearch database](xref:Manually_Connecting_DMA_to_Elasticsearch_Cluster).

 - Installing **Elasticsearch** is possible from within DataMiner Cube.
 See [Installing Elasticsearch on a DMA via DataMiner](xref:Installing_Elasticsearch_via_DataMiner).
+However, you can also [install Elasticsearch on a separate Linux machine](xref:Installing_Elasticsearch_on_separate_Linux_machine) like for a dedicated clustered storage setup and then [manually connect your DMA to the database](xref:Manually_Connecting_DMA_to_Elasticsearch_Cluster).

-When the database has been deployed, you can also [configure the indexing settings](xref:Configuring_DataMiner_Indexing) in DataMiner Cube.
+When the database has been deployed, you can [configure the indexing settings](xref:Configuring_DataMiner_Indexing) in DataMiner Cube.